OriTeicher/Playground/README.md

 ## Fetch Data Service
 ### Overview

-- `fetch-data.service` is a TypeScript service that provides functionalities to fetch data from an API and save it.
+- `fetch-data.service` is a TypeScript service that provides functionalities to fetch data from an API and save it locally as a json file.
 - It uses `axios` for making HTTP requests and `fs` for file operations.
 - The service also includes logging via a custom logger service.